-- Warcraft 3 has buildings that will explode and leave a pile of cinders...from being whacked by steel axes.
+- Warcraft III has buildings that will explode and leave a pile of cinders...from being whacked by steel axes.
 Bonus points for structures made entirely of carved stone and steel.
 All buildings will also catch fire as they are damaged (Human and Orc buildings burn orange, Night Elf buildings and Ancients burn purple and Undead buildings burn green)

 - Star Wars: Galactic Battlegrounds did this, as to be expected from something on the Age of Empires engine.
-The Rebel Fortress structure in Galactic Battlegrounds produces a flame approximately the size of an Imperial AT-AT walker when it's being torched.
+The Rebel Fortress structure in particular produces a flame approximately the size of an Imperial AT-AT walker when it's being torched.

 - Command & Conquer

-- Also slightly averted: Flames left behind as the result of a building or vehicle's destruction will damage anything placed on top of them until they burn out.
+- Slightly averted: Flames left behind as the result of a building or vehicle's destruction will damage anything placed on top of them until they burn out.

 - Team Fortress 2: Sentry guns smoke and spark if damaged; at higher damage levels, the smoke becomes fire.